Key takeaways

 If you miss a dose of metronidazole, give it as soon as possible.
 However, if the dog’s next dose is only a few hours away, just wait.
 Never give a dog a double dose to make up for a missed one because it could cause an accidental overdose.

-Metronidazole’s half-life in dogs can be anywhere between three and 13 hours, so it can stay in their system for up to 26 hours after treatment.
+Metronidazole’s half-life in dogs is 3-13 hours, so it can remain in their system for up to 26 hours after treatment.
 Any side effects should subside within around a day after stopping treatment.